SagaOfAGuy/GFormKeyFinder/README.md

 Inside of the Project Directory, navigate to the public folder.
 Then, inside the folder, double click setup.exe, and the program will download.

+NOTE: The Google Form must be set to public in order for POST requests to return entry keys

 # Usage

 Locate the link for your google form, and paste it into the textbox, and click the Submit button